-• Amendments to PAS 16, 'Property, Plant and Equipment' (effective for annual periods beginning on or after January 1, 2022)
+• Amendments to PAS 16, 'Property, Plant and Equipment'

 The amendment prohibits an entity from deducting from the cost of an item of property, plant and equipment any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
 It also clarifies that an entity is 'testing whether the asset is functioning properly' when it assesses the technical and physical performance of the asset.